 We have offered a downloadable Windows application for calculating mortgages for many years, but we have recently had a number of people request an Excel spreadsheet which shows loan amortization tables.

 Our Simple Excel loan calculator spreadsheet offers the following features:

 The calculator updates results automatically when you change any input.

-TIP: When you download Excel spreadsheets they will download in PROTECTED VIEW.
+When you download Excel spreadsheets from the web they download in PROTECTED VIEW.

-You need to click on the [Enable Editing] button in the yellow banner at the top of the spreadsheet to change variable amounts.
+You need to click on [Enable Editing] in the yellow banner at the top of the spreadsheet to change variable amounts.

-Right click on the following image to save a copy of our Excel loan calculator spreadsheet, or click on it to directly open it.
+Right click on any of the above images to save a copy of our Excel loan calculator spreadsheet, or click on them to directly open it.

 By default this calculator is selected for monthly payments and a 10-year loan term.

 Since its founding in 2007, our website has been recognized by 10,000's of other websites.
 A few of our software innovation awards are listed below: